-Battersea Choral Society has become one of London’s most established choirs, over the past eighteen years.
+Battersea Choral Society has become one of London’s most established choirs, over the past nineteen years.

 Brought together by a love of singing, this friendly choir welcomes members who, in turn, approach rehearsals and concerts with